 Big data.
 It’s a buzzword that sparks many conversations, especially in manufacturing.
 But, despite the buzz worthiness, it can provide great benefits to manufacturers where big data can take a company from predictive decision making to prescriptive decision making if done right.

 What is Big Data in Manufacturing?

-Think about the different types of manufacturing software – ERP, MES, CMMS, manufacturing analytics – there are many options, and when integrated via big data in manufacturing, patterns can be found, and problems can be solved.
+Think about the different types of manufacturing software – ERP, MES, CMMS, manufacturing analytics – there are many options for manufacturers.
+When these systems are integrated via big data in manufacturing, patterns can be found, and problems can be solved, efficiently and without complexity.

 What are the Types of Big Data Used in Manufacturing?

-The idea behind big data is that it encompasses the bigger picture of all the data collected, allowing you insight into many machines, lines, processes, and systems.
-Production, sensors on machines, quality, maintenance, and design data can be combined to observe patterns and pull information out of that to make thoughtful decisions.
+The idea behind big data is that it creates a bigger picture of all the data collected, allowing you insight into many machines, lines, processes, and systems.
+Production, sensors on machines, quality, maintenance, and design data can be combined to observe patterns and pull information out of that to make thoughtful and data-driven decisions.

-Big data in manufacturing can include productivity data on the amount of product you’re making to all the different measurements you must take for a quality check.
+Big data in manufacturing can include productivity data on the amount of product you’re making to all the different measurements you must collect for a quality check.
 It can include how much power consumption a machine has, or the amount of water, or the air required for the machine to run.
 Big data is truly any piece of data that can be collected from anywhere in the company.

 Big data is everywhere.